tf1993614/GEO_web_crawler/README.md

 # GEO_web_crawler

-This is a small python script to download samples attributes on GEO database using `GSE project ID`.
+This is a small **Python** script to download samples attributes on GEO database using `GSE project ID`.

 A `csv` file containing samples' attributes wille be returned: